hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 In our example we create a simple Vault Policy that allows writing and reading from secrets in the path `secret` namespaced with the prefix `example_`, and then create a Vault Role that allows authentication from all instances with a specific `ami id`.
-You can read more about role creation and check which other instance metadata you can use on auth [here][create_role].
+You can read more about Role creation and check which other instance metadata you can use on auth [here][create_role].